Activity Introduction

 Learning intentions:

-• Students will understand the concept of ‘regeneration’
+• understand the concept of ‘regeneration’.

 Year 7 English:

-• Use interaction skills when discussing and presenting ideas and information, selecting body language, voice qualities and other elements, (for example music and sound) to add interest and meaning (ACELY1804)
+• Use interaction skills when discussing and presenting ideas and information, selecting body language, voice qualities and other elements, (for example music and sound) to add interest and meaning (ACELY1804).

-Use prior knowledge and text processing strategies to interpret a range of types of texts (ACELY1722)
+• Use prior knowledge and text processing strategies to interpret a range of types of texts (ACELY1722).

-Plan, draft and publish imaginative, informative and persuasive texts, selecting aspects of subject matter and particular language, visual, and audio features to convey information and ideas (ACELY1725).
+• Plan, draft and publish imaginative, informative and persuasive texts, selecting aspects of subject matter and particular language, visual, and audio features to convey information and ideas (ACELY1725).

 Year 8 English:

-• Use interaction skills for identified purposes, using voice and language conventions to suit different situations, selecting vocabulary, modulating voice and using elements such as music, images and sound for specific effects (ACELY1808)
+• Use interaction skills for identified purposes, using voice and language conventions to suit different situations, selecting vocabulary, modulating voice and using elements such as music, images and sound for specific effects (ACELY1808).

-• Apply increasing knowledge of vocabulary, text structures and language features to understand the content of texts (ACELY1733)
+• Apply increasing knowledge of vocabulary, text structures and language features to understand the content of texts (ACELY1733).

 • Create imaginative, informative and persuasive texts that raise issues, report events and advance opinions, using deliberate language and textual choices, and including digital elements as appropriate (ACELY1736).